tee-lab/MOTHe-GUI/README.md

 <img height="350" src="https://github.com/tee-lab/MOTHe-GUI/blob/master/gui_screenshots/1_gui_start.png">
 <br>

-It might take some time tokaunch the GUI as it uses tensorflow library.
+It might take some time (few seconds to a minute) to launch the GUI as it uses the tensorflow library.

 <details>
  <summary> 5.
 Follow below steps to run different functions of the app </summary>

-**Step1** Configuration
+**Step 1:** Configuration

 This step is used to set parameters of MOTHe.
-All the parameters are saved in config.yml.
-Parameters to be set in this step - home directory, cropping size of animals in the videos, path to video files etc.
+Parameters to be set in this step are: (i) home directory, (ii) cropping size of animals in the videos, (iii) path to video files, etc. All the parameters are saved in config.yml.

 Select the configure option from drop down menu and press "run" button.
 It will prompt you to enter the path of the MOTHe directory, select the directory and confirm.
-Next it will ask you to select an example video.
-You can select any video from your video database.
+Next, it will ask you to select an example video.
+You can select any video from your video database, or one of the sample videos you have downloaded from [here](https://figshare.com/s/82661a4fd39008fae445).

 The next prompt is to enter the threshold values and step size for detection and tracking.
-The min and max threshold values depends on the specific case study (contrast between animal and background) and may take a few trial and error attempts to get it right (Read section Choosing color threshold for more details). **For the blackbuck videos, we have chosen 0 and 150 as the min and max threshold values and 150 and 250 for the wasp videos. **
+The min and max threshold values depends on the specific case study (contrast between animal and background) and may take a few trial and error attempts to get it right (Read the section Choosing color threshold for more details).

 You will also specify a step size (no. of frames to skip for detection and tracking task).
 If for any reason, you want to run the detection for every n frames instead of all the frames (it can speed up the detection task significantly).
 To track the video without skipping any frames, enter the step size as 1.

-** For learning/trial purpose,** you may choose these default values:
+** For learning/trial purposes,** you may choose these values:

 Wasp videos: min threshold = 150, max threshold = 250, step size = 50